gcarter-comcast/gomove/README.md

 You can also only replace the contents one file only by using `-f` or `--file` flag.

 	$ gomove -f hello.go github.com/bla/bla github.com/foo/bar

+You can also have gomove search for and replace import path prefixes by using the `--prefix` flag.
+This option is only available if you also set `--safe-mode true`.

+In this example, we are moving all packages prefixed with `github.prototype.com/testbed` to `github.enterprise.com/production`.

+	$ gomove --safe-mode true --prefix true github.prototype.com/testbed github.enterprise.com/production

 You can also run `gomove --help` for help.